apache/iotdb/docs/SystemDesign/DataQuery/AlignByDeviceQuery.md

 - `Map<String, TSDataType> measurementDataTypeMap`：AlignByDevicePlan requires that the data type of the sensor of the same name be the same for different devices.
 This field is a Map structure of `measurementName-> dataType`.
 For example `root.sg.d1.s1` and` root.sg.d2.s1` should be of the same data type.
 - `enum MeasurementType`：Three measurement types are recorded.
 Measurements that do not exist in any device are of type `NonExist`; measurements with single or double quotes are of type` Constant`; measurements that exist are of type `Exist`.
 - `Map<String, MeasurementType> measurementTypeMap`: This field is a Map structure of `measureName-> measurementType`, which is used to record all measurement types in the query.
-- groupByPlan, fillQueryPlan, aggregationPlan：To avoid redundancy, these three execution plans are set as subclasses of RawDataQueryPlan and set as variables in AlignByDevicePlan.
+- groupByTimePlan, fillQueryPlan, aggregationPlan：To avoid redundancy, these three execution plans are set as subclasses of RawDataQueryPlan and set as variables in AlignByDevicePlan.
 If the query plan belongs to one of these three plans, the field is assigned and saved.

 Before explaining the specific implementation process, a relatively complete example is given first, and the following explanation will be used in conjunction with this example.